reTHINK-project/specs/legacy-interworking/readme.md

 ## Interworking with Legacy Services

 ###Introduction
-ReTHINK frameworks provides a mechanism to interact with legacy networks.
-This allows for example, to send calls to an IMS system from a Hyperty running in a browser, or exchanging Slack messages from a Hyperty.
-The elements involved is the same in the previous examples.
-Both of them require the implementation of an InterWorking protostub - the "IWStub" - which will interact with the legacy service.
-The protostubs also have to be created to interact with different Message Nodes so it does not add any relevant change to reTHINK architecture.
-It is also necessary to associate the Hyperty to more than one Identity, at least one identity used by the application which uses the Hyperty and also an identity valid for the Legacy domain.
+reTHINK framework provides a mechanism to interact with legacy networks.
+This allows for example to send calls to an IMS system from a Hyperty running in a browser, or exchanging Slack messages from a Hyperty.
+These scenarios are realized through the implementation of an InterWorking protostub - the "_IWStub_" - which will interact with the legacy service.
+Since protostubs also have to be created to interact with different Message Nodes, it does not add any relevant change to reTHINK architecture.
+It may be also necessary to associate the Hyperty to more than one Identity, at least one identity used by the application which uses the Hyperty and also an identity valid for the Legacy domain.
 Both identities could be the same, however this would not be a common case.

 ###Applications
-This integration with existing services .
-This is a critical requirement in order to make possible a soft migration between the existing services to reTHINK by making reTHINK application interoperable with potentially any service.
+Integration with existing services is a critical requirement in order to make possible a soft migration from the existing services to reTHINK framework by making reTHINK application interoperable with potentially any service.

-One of applications which comes to mind for operator environment is to integrate reTHINK with existing telephony networks.
-Being able to make and receive calls, and use other advanced services provided by operator's IMS allow to open the operator services in a flexible and secure way to all the devices and platforms where reTHINK runtime can be executed.
+One of applications which comes to mind in an operator environment is to integrate reTHINK with existing telephony networks.
+Being able to make and receive calls, and to use other advanced services provided by operator's IMS platform allows to open the operator services in a flexible and secure way to all the devices and platforms where reTHINK runtime can be executed.

 The same is applicable to other popular services such as Facebook, Slack, Salesforce and any other social network or messaging system which expose public APIs.
-For example, this interworking mechanism will allow to build an application which can receive calls from IMS in the public Identity of the user (normally an e.164 number) and also to send and receive slack messages in the same web interface.
+For example, this interworking mechanism will allow to build an application which can receive calls from IMS in the public Identity of the user (normally an e.164 number) and also to send and receive Slack messages in the same web interface.
 These features can be combined with any reTHINK-based service.

 ###Interworking strategy proposal

 ####Who provides the IWstub?
-The IWStub must be provided by the legacy domain and it must make ReTHINK interoperable with the API or GW deployed in the legacy service to expose service to third parties.
-For example, in the case of IMS the IWstub must implement the protocol needed to interact with gateway element which translates a web-based signaling protocol and WebRTC media profile in SIP and media profiles compatible with IMS.
+The IWStub must be provided by the legacy domain and it must make reTHINK interoperable with the API or GW deployed in the legacy service to expose service to third parties.
+For example, in the case of IMS the IWstub must implement the protocol needed to interact with gateway element which translates web-based signaling protocol and WebRTC media profile in SIP and media profiles compatible with IMS.

 Ideally the IWstub should also be downloaded from a back-end service of the Legacy Domain.
 If the Legacy Domain does not allow to download it, then it could be loaded from the default domain.